skylight-hq/skylight.digital/_blog_posts/mentor_protege_search.md

 - Unique first-hand experience working with multiple agencies on their digital transformation initiatives, particularly the Department of Homeland Security;
 - A solid understanding of the government's digital landscape, including trends and technologies;
 - Excellent relationships both within and outside of government; and
-- A [certified HUBZone status](/about/#hubzone), which grants us privileged access to federal contract opportunities;
+- A [certified HUBZone status](/about/#hubzone), which grants us privileged access to federal contract opportunities.

 If you're interested in exploring a mentor-protégé relationship, please reach out to Chris Cairns at <a href="mailto:chris@skylight.digital">chris@skylight.digital</a>.